 Shipboard Tender Towing Bridle

 This is made up of two legs of double-braid polyester mooring line.
 The material is valued for its ability to absorb shock loads thanks to its natural elongation.
 Each leg should be spliced with a professional eye and slipped over designated aft bollards.
-The legs should each be twice the width of the mothership and form an apex angle of less than sixty degrees to ensure even load distribution without overstressing the rope fibres.
-The legs converge onto a soft fibre loop, a stainless bow shackle or the eye of the main tow line.
-Chafe resistance is increased using non-swivelling hybrid connectors and low-friction rings.
-Since polyester does not float, integrated floats are useful to prevent the line from sinking when tension is reduced.
-Additional reinforced covers at spliced eyes and contact areas add strength and longevity.
+The legs should each be twice the width of the mothership and form an apex angle of less than sixty degrees to ensure even load distribution without over-stressing the rope fibres.
+This ensures even load distribution without overburdening the rope’s tensile strength.
+The legs converge onto a soft fibre loop, a stainless bow shackle, or the main tow line’s eye.
+To combat rope-on-rope chafe, hybrid non-swivelling connectors and low-friction rings are ideal.
+Since polyester isn’t naturally buoyant, integrated floats can prevent sinking when tension eases.
+Reinforced covers on spliced eyes and contact points further enhance durability and reduce risk.

 Main Tow Line